5 Steps to Write an Arts Supplement for College Applications

 Step 2.
 Research the Universities

 Each university is its own entity, and each has its own rules and guidelines.
 Some colleges accept disciplines that others do not.
 Certain colleges do not even accept an arts portfolio.
-This is often because they have separate schools for the arts and/or allow for a dual degree program.
+One reason for this might be because they have separate schools for the arts and/or allow for a dual degree program.
+These types of programs are designed for students who want to major in music, which is not what most students who submit an arts supplement plan to do in college.

 You can search “arts supplement (name of college)” to find the details for each school.